WallarooLabs/blog.wallaroolabs.com/content/post/parallelizing-classification-on-pandas-dataframes-with-wallaroo.md

 ```

 As you can see, if our data is the EOT byte (`\x04`), we'll create an object
 that makes the "End Of Input" meaning explicit.
-Otherwise, we'll take the data
+Otherwise, we'll take the data as-is.
-it as-is.

 ### Step 2: Batching the CSV Rows